dgc-network/coliving-protocol/README.md

 | Service                                                        | Description
 | -- | --
-| [`content-node`](content-node)                  | Maintains the availability of users' content via the Coliving Storage Protocol, including user metadata, images, and audio content.
-Also known as Content Node.
+| [`content-node`](content-node)                  | Maintains the availability of users' content via the Coliving Storage Protocol, including user metadata, images, and other contents.
 | [`discovery-node`](discovery-node)      | Indexes and stores the contents of the coliving contracts on the Ethereum & Solana blockchains for clients to query via an API.
-Also known as Discovery Node.
 | [`identity-service`](identity-service)          | Stores encrypted auth ciphertexts and handles oauth artifacts

 ### Smart Contracts & Programs